rallytime/tamarack/README.md

-# tamarack
+# Tamarack
-A bot built with Tornado to automate common pull request tasks.
+A bot built with Python Tornado to automate common pull request tasks.

 Specifically designed for use with the SaltStack repositories.

+WARNING: This project is very new and subject to change without notice.